 National Merit Scholarship recognition is based on a student’s Selection Index, which is based on a student’s PSAT score, which is similar but not the same as an SAT score.
 Simple, right?

-The PSAT is scored on a 1520 scale: 16-76 (x 10) for Evidence-Based Reading and Writing plus 160-760 for Mathematics.
+The PSAT is scored on a 1520 scale (even though the digital PSAT has exactly as many questions as the SAT): 160-7600 for Reading and Writing plus 160-760 for Math.
 But this is not how the Selection Index is calculated.

 The Selection Index is derived from the PSAT, but based on a different weighting of test sections.
 On the PSAT, Math represents 50% of the total score, while Reading and Writing each represent 25% of the total score.
-The Selection Index equalizes the weights of all three sections by halving the Math score, adding the sections together, and multiplying by .2.
-The result is a score from 48-228.
+The Selection Index emphasizes verbal ability by doubling the Reading and Writing score, adding that value to the Math score, and dividing the sum by 10.
+The result is a Selection Index score of 48-228.

 For example, consider a student who earned the following scores on her 11th grade PSAT:

-Clearly, this calculation does not seem as simple as the one that determines the PSAT score, but then again, the actual scoring and scaling process for the PSAT is awfully complicated, even if you ignore subscores and cross-test scores (and you should!)
-And the question still remains: “How high do I have to score for National Merit Scholarship recognition?”
+Clearly, this calculation does not seem as simple as the one that determines the PSAT score, which can be hard to understand itself.
+The question still remains: “How high do I have to score for National Merit Scholarship recognition?”

-According to National Merit Scholarship Corporation, some 50,000 of the approximately 1.5 million students who take the PSAT have high enough Selection Index scores to qualify for recognition in the National Merit® Scholarship Program.
-This represents about 3% of testers.
+According to National Merit Scholarship Corporation, some 50,000 of the approximately 1.3 million students who take the PSAT have high enough Selection Index scores to qualify for recognition in the National Merit® Scholarship Program.
+This represents nearly 4% of testers.
 However, the calculations above mean that not every student who earns a PSAT score in the 97th percentile or higher will have a Selection Index in the 97th percentile or higher.
 Further complicating the issue is the fact that the Selection Index always varies from year to year and state to state.
-Even worse, we can’t directly consider this year’s scores to those of prior years because both the test and the scale have changed.
+Some states like New York, New Jersey, and Connecticut historically have extremely high indexes relative to other states, but even that is not always assured.

 So, how high do you have to score for National Merit Scholarship recognition?
-Very high, for sure, but we won’t know for certain until the NMSC let’s us know!
+Very high, for sure, but you never really know.